 Vedanta’s own plan states that mining would continue for 16 hours a day, 6 days a week for 23 years.
 ‘Oily’ sludge from machinery would be incinerated on site.
 The influx of mine workers – with heavy machinery and trucks – would place an enormous burden on the forests and wildlife, which would be exploited for firewood and food.
 The area would also become accessible to poachers and illegal loggers.
 Although Vedanta claims that they will plant trees once mining has finished, this is no compensation for the diverse wildlife habitat that will be lost, nor for the potential damage to the streams and rivers that flow from the hills.
 As the Kalahandi area is notorious for its droughts, the effects could be disastrous.

-The Dongria have protested against Vedanta locally, nationally and internationally.
-They have held roadblocks, formed a human chain around the Mountain of Law and even set a Vedanta jeep alight when it was driven onto the mountain’s sacred plateau.
+The Dongria protested against Vedanta locally, nationally and internationally.
+They held roadblocks, formed a human chain around the Mountain of Law and even set a Vedanta jeep alight when it was driven onto the mountain’s sacred plateau.
+But as long as the refinery sits at the foot of their hills, they do not feel their mountain is safe and will not give up their fight.

 Survival has been supporting the Dongria and has lobbied the Indian government, as well as the UK, for the mine to be stopped.
 We have submitted detailed reports to the UN and the OECD.
 We have provided the Dongria with legal advice, and our researchers have spent many days talking to them in their communities (as well as being threatened and assaulted by pro-Vedanta ‘goons’).
 Our film ‘Mine’, on the Dongria’s struggle, has gone viral online.